Orbital-Web/Raphael/README.md

 # Raphael

-Both a UCI Chess Engine (**Raphael**) and a Chess GUI (to play against **Raphael** or to make **Raphael** play itself), coded in C++, using [SFML](https://www.sfml-dev.org/) and [Disservin's Chess Library](https://github.com/Disservin/chess-library).
+**Raphael** is a UCI Chess Engine built using C++ and [Disservin's Chess Library](https://github.com/Disservin/chess-library).
+It also comes with a GUI built using [SFML](https://www.sfml-dev.org/).

 **Raphael** is a hobby project that is still a work in progress, but it will be updated as time goes by.
-It is nowhere near as competitive as some of the other chess engines out there, but it is strong enough to beat most humans with ease.
-Please [scroll to the bottom](https://github.com/Orbital-Web/Raphael#raphael-engine) to see a list of features currently implemented
+It is nowhere near as competitive as some of the other chess engines out there, but it is strong enough to beat most human players with ease.
+Please [scroll to the bottom](https://github.com/Orbital-Web/Raphael#raphael-engine) to see a list of features currently implemented.

 **Raphael** is largely inspired by [Sebastian Lague's Coding Adventure series on implementing a Chess Engine](https://youtu.be/U4ogK0MIzqk), and is a revisit/successor to a previous engine I coded in Python.

 *Note: v1.7 will be the last of the minor releases to **Raphael**.
-The next major release will be v2.0 using a custom NNUE evaluation function.*
+The next major release will be v2.0 using a custom NNUE evaluator currently in the works of being trained on evaluations from my own engine.*

 <p align="center">
     <img src="https://github.com/Orbital-Web/Raphael/blob/8667a6f6db60c5cacce297145246f89a22fa5333/Demo.png" alt="demo of Raphael" width=400/>